Cadaro/shop-simple-order/README.md

 ```

 4. Create new order - authentication token is needed
-   All you need to provide is itemId that you get in step 1 and qty.
-Nothing more.
-Price and currency are automatically fetched from `items` table.
+   All you need to provide is itemId that you get in step 1, qty, itemPrice and currency.

 ```
 curl --location 'localhost:3333/api/orders' \